PMitCEBO is named after the initials of the drugs used:

 Effects on the nervous system

 Vincristine can affect the nervous system.
-If you feel dizzy or unsteady, it’s important to tell your doctor or nurse straight away.
-They may make some changes to your treatment.
-It is important not to drive or operate machinery if you notice these effects.
+You may feel dizzy or unsteady.
+Tell your doctor or nurse straight away if you notice any of these symptoms.
+They may make some changes to your treatment if they become a problem for you.
+It is important not to drive or use machinery if you notice these effects.
 Rarely, this treatment can cause fits (seizures).

 This treatment can increase the risk of developing a second cancer years later.
 This is rare.
 The benefits of treatment usually far outweigh this risk.
 Your doctor can talk to you about this.